Valcrist/eshu/README.md

 `Eshu` is configured through environment variables.

+- `ESHU_SECRET`: This variable holds the secret or a URI to the secret.
+    - If you provide a direct value (e.g., `my-super-secret-passphrase`), it will be used as the passphrase.
-- `ENCRYPTION`: This is the primary secret key.
-It can be a passphrase you provide directly.
-If you are using AWS Secrets Manager, this variable should be the name of the secret to be fetched.
+    - If you are using AWS Secrets Manager, the value should be `aws-sm:<secret-name>`, where `<secret-name>` is the name of the secret to be fetched.

-- `ENCRYPTION_SM`: Set this to `true` if you want to use AWS Secrets Manager to fetch the secret key.
-If this is not set or is `false`, `Eshu` will use the value of `ENCRYPTION` directly as the passphrase.

 ### AWS Secrets Manager

-If you set `ENCRYPTION_SM=true`, `Eshu` will attempt to connect to AWS Secrets Manager.
+If you set `ESHU_SECRET` to `aws-sm:<secret-name>`, `Eshu` will attempt to connect to AWS Secrets Manager.
 For this to work, you must have your AWS credentials configured.
 You can do this either by setting the `AWS_KEY_ID`, and `AWS_SECRET` environment variables, or by passing them as parameters when you initialize the `Eshu` class.

 ## Usage